holepunchto/lunte/docs/typescript-parser-plan.md

 2. **Type-only `import =` aliases** – tests now confirm `import type Logger = require('node:fs')` is ignored by `no-unused-vars` and flagged by `no-undef` when used at runtime (✅).
 Next: ensure namespace exports that re-export type-only aliases don't accidentally create runtime bindings.
 3. **TSX smoke test** – `.tsx` fixture wired into `typescript-parser.test.js` so we prove the parser path works (✅); next focus is adding JSX-focused rule fixtures (e.g. `no-undef` inside JSX expressions) to surface traversal gaps.
 4. **Decorators** – Added valid/invalid fixtures plus regression tests for `no-undef` and `no-unused-vars` to prove decorators behave like runtime references (✅).
 Pausing JSX-specific work per plan until we revisit Phase 3’s TSX tasks.

+## Parser Strategy Check-In

+The JS and TS parser paths still share the same manager (`src/core/parser.js`), but we intentionally keep them split behind the `--typescript` flag for now:

+- **Risk containment** – Defaulting to the TS parser for everyone would change AST node shapes (e.g., decorators, TS nodes on class members) even in `.js` files, so gating lets us harden traversal/rules first.
+- **Performance knobs** – Plain Acorn remains faster for JS-only projects; once the TS path proves stable we can revisit auto-detection or a unified default.
+- **Scoped vendoring** – `@sveltejs/acorn-typescript` is vendored and lazily loaded; a unified parser would force every run to pay that cost even when linting vanilla JS.
+- **Future convergence** – After we finish TSX traversal + ambient-global ingestion, we can reassess by running the entire JS suite through the TS parser to surface any regressions.
+If the delta is negligible we can collapse the code paths and retire the flag.

+So for Phase 3 we’ll keep both parser flavors but keep shrinking the diff (shared traversal, shared rule logic) so flipping the default later becomes a low-risk change.